elicheamshapiro/Schularick_Taylor_2012_Replication.jl/README.md

 OS: Sonoma 14.5

 ---

-## Installation Instructions

-### Prerequisites
-Ensure you have Julia installed on your system.
-This code has been tested with Julia version `1.10.2`.
-To replicate the results, you need to install several Julia packages.
-Please manually install RegressionTables as seen below.

----
 ## How to run the code
 ### IN TERMINAL: Clone your GitHub repository and navigate to the project directory
 ```bash